SEED-platform/seed/seed/functional/tests/README.rst

     if os.getenv('TRAVIS') == 'true':

 When tests are run locally(i.e. not on Travis) only cross platform browsers will be used.
-If you need to write a browser specfic test against anything else, and you wish to run the test locally, you can override this by setting the environment 'SEED_TEST_BROWSER' to one of IE, SAFARI, EDGE.
+If you need to write a browser specific test against anything else, and you wish to run the test locally, you can override this by setting the environment 'SEED_TEST_BROWSER' to one of IE, SAFARI, EDGE.
 This will cause that browser to be used as well.
 You will need to ensure you have the relevant driver installed.

 Running Tests.
 --------------